-6.5.2.
+6.5.3.
 Avaya Session Border Controller for Enterprise SIP Entity

 The following screen shows the SIP Entity for the Avaya SBCE.
 The FQDN or IP Address field is set to the IP address of the Avaya SBCE private network interface (see Figure 1).
-Set Type to SIP Trunk.
-Set Adaptation to the adaptation defined in Section 6.4.
+Set Type to SIP Trunk and Adaptation to that defined in Section 6.4.
 Set the Location to that defined in Section 6.3 and the Time Zone to the appropriate time zone.